 Withdrawing an Offer

-If an employer must withdraw an offer, the employer should contact the assistant dean for career development immediately at +1-434-924-7686.
+If an employer must withdraw an offer, the employer should contact Jack Oakes, assistant dean for career development, immediately at +1-434-924-7686.
 This is a serious matter that can significantly harm an employer’s reputation and subsequent ability to recruit students.
 Similarly, if a student reneges on an acceptance of employment, the employer should notify the assistant dean of career development, who will thoroughly review the situation and take appropriate action.
 The Darden faculty and administration consider reneging on an accepted offer to be unethical behavior.

 Exceptions to Recruiting Policies